-Report on Compliance for Each Major Federal Program
+Report on Compliance for the Major Federal Program

-Opinion on Each Major Federal Program
+Opinion on the Major Federal Program

-We have audited Topeka Metropolitan Transit Authority's (the Authority) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the Authority's major federal program for the year ended June 30, 2022.
-The Authority's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Topeka Metropolitan Transit Authority's (the Authority's) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the Authority's major federal program for the year ended June 30, 2023.
+The Authority's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Authority complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2022.
+In our opinion, the Authority complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2023.

-Basis for Opinion on Each Major Federal Program
+Basis for Opinion on the Major Federal Program